Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Experiment

 \section{Experiment}

-{\bf Datasets} We conduct main experiments on the fine-grained bird dataset CUB-200-2011~\cite{wah2011caltech}, which consists of 5,994 training images and 5,997 test images.
-We use only the training set for model training.
-The dataset includes 200 bird species, with approximately 30 images per species.
+{\bf Datasets.} We conduct main experiments on the training set of fine-grained bird dataset CUB-200-2011~\cite{wah2011caltech}, which includes 200 bird species, with approximately 30 images per species.

-{\bf Implementation} All experiments were conducted on a single RTX 3090 GPU.
-We incorporate LoRA~\cite{hu2022lora} into the cross-attention layers of the diffusion backbone, MVDream~\cite{shi2023mvdream}, and optimize only the LoRA parameters using single-view images.
-Attention loss is applied to cross-attention maps at resolutions of $8\times8$ and $16\times16$.
-We train the model for 100 epochs using a batch size of 4 and a learning rate of 0.0001.
+{\bf Implementation.} All experiments were conducted on a single RTX 2080ti GPU ($\sim$8GB usage).
+We incorporate LoRA~\cite{hu2022lora} into the cross-attention layers of the diffusion backbone of MVDream~\cite{shi2023mvdream}, and only optimize LoRA parameters when training on single-view images.
+We apply attention loss on cross-attention maps at resolutions of $8\times8$ and $16\times16$.
+We train the model for 100 epochs using batch size of 4 with gradient accumulation of 4 steps (effective batch size as 16) and a learning rate of 0.0001.
 For 3D object generation, we adopt threestudio~\cite{threestudio2023} as our framework.
 Our setup includes a species embedding dimension of $D_s = 768$, a part embedding dimension of $D_p = 4$\footnote{We also ablate with $D_p=16,32,64$ in the supplementary material.}, and a text embedding dimension of $D_t = 1024$.
-The function $f$ is implemented as a one-layer MLP, while $g$ is a two-layer MLP.

 \textbf{Competitors.} We compare \ours{} with two alternative models: (a) \textit{Textual Inversion}: An adaptation of~\cite{gal2022textualinversion}, which learns a set of part-specific textual embeddings.
 Specifically, it optimizes $C \times M$ learnable word embeddings, where each embedding is defined as $\mathbf{t}^c_m \in \mathbb{R}^{D_t}$. (b) \textit{PartCraft}: Extends (a) by incorporating a non-linear projector to further refine the learned word embeddings.
 For a fair comparison, all models are implemented on MVDream with rank-4 LoRA layers~\cite{hu2022lora} and use attention loss $\mathcal{L}_{\text{attn}}$ (\eqref{eq:attn}) to enforce part disentanglement.